Caroline Taylor MInstF

 - Head of Antiquities, National Museums Liverpool

-In spring 2021 our book ‘Managing Change in Museums & Galleries – a practical guide’ will be published.
+Our book “Managing Change in Museums & Galleries – a practical guide” is now published.

 Sean ‘The EQ Commando’ is a dedicated coach and trainer with 30 years of real world experience forged from Combat Operations with The Royal Marine Commandos, 3rd World Leadership Development Expeditions for young people to Management and Executive Training and Development for multi-billion dollar companies and SMEs alike.